solo-io/gloo/docs/content/guides/security/auth/jwt/access_control/_index.md

 ```

 #### Anatomy of Kubernetes service account
 A service account provides an identity for processes that run inside a Pod.
 When kubernetes starts a pod, it automatically generates a JWT contains information about the pod's service account and attaches it to the pod.
 Inside the JWT are *claims* that provide identity information, and a signature for verification.
 To verify these JWTs, the Kubernetes API server is provided with a public key.
-Gloo Edge can use this public key to perform JWT verification for kubernetes service accounts.
+Gloo Gateway can use this public key to perform JWT verification for kubernetes service accounts.

 Let's see the claims for `svc-a`, the service account we just created: